mjt-books/python-book/chapters/chapter-19.md

 - Use **metrics** for continuous monitoring and comparisons across runs.
 - Use **profilers/traces** as focused “microscopes” on short windows of time.

 That’s why we integrate profiling as a *mode* of the training script: same code, but with a flag or environment variable that turns on detailed tracing for a few dozen steps.
+You can flip this on both locally and on cluster jobs that have the right tooling installed.

 ### 2. A minimal profiling wrapper around the training loop